willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 #### Fully connected

-Fully connected layers are like those in a MLP where each neuron is connected to every neuron in the previous layer.
+Fully connected layers are like those in a MLP where each neuron is connected to every neuron in the previous layer, see [@fig:layers:fully-connected].
 These layers are very large in parameters so are usually used further in the network when the input volume size is considerably reduced.
 In CNNs, fully connected layers draw together high level features from regions that are spatially distant from each other,